 - This happens to Elena in Twisted Cogs when she first sees the city of Milia.
 Since she's from a small village called Capri, seeing a massive city with a giant metal gate can easily appear as Elena describes it, "the gates of Heaven."

 - Happened in Kickassia to Lee after becoming 3-D Lee.
 He spends the rest of the movie fascinated by the sensations of touch and waxes eloquent over drinking a bottle of water.

 - The reaction of Hungrybear9562 in his Double Rainbow video.

-- The Where The Hell Is Matt videos probably count as such, as well as Crowning Moment of Heartwarming.
+- The Where The Hell Is Matt videos probably count as such, as well as a heartwarming moment.

 - Tim Minchin uses this at one point during his Storm beat poem.